NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

       self.assertEqual(self.car_park.log_file, Path("log.txt"))
    ```

 3. Create a new unit test in the `test_car_park.py` file called `test_log_file_created`.
-This test should create a `CarPark` object and assert that a `log.txt` file is created, when a car enters or exits the car park.
+This test should create a `CarPark` object and assert that a `log.txt` file is created when a car enters or exits the car park.
 Here is a sample implementation:

    ```python